Eyewire: Gameplay

 The player is given a cube with a partially reconstructed neuron branch stretching through it.
 The player completes the reconstruction by coloring a 2D image with a 3D image generated simultaneously.
-Reconstructions are compared across players as each cube is submitted, yielding a consensus reconstruction that is later checked by experienced players.
+Reconstructions are compared across players as each cube is submitted, with points yielded to the players based on the agreement of their reconstruction with the developed consensus.
+Players are ranked on a leaderboard based on their point contributions.